 In addition, there are groups meeting for discussions of books and special interests.
 Docent led tours at the Minneapolis Institute of Arts are arranged many months and we also tour The Museum of Russian Art’s special exhibitions.

-Throughout the year, projects directed by a Ways and Means Committee raise funds for scholarships for St. Paul high school seniors to attend and continue in college and for the AAUW Educational Opportunities and AAUW Legal Advocacy Fund.
+Throughout the year, projects directed by a Fund Raising Committee raise funds for scholarships for St. Paul high school seniors to attend and continue in college and for the AAUW Educational Opportunities and AAUW Legal Advocacy Fund.
 To provide for daily maintenance and upkeep of our clubhouse, St. Paul Branch operates a facility rental and catering business known as The St. Paul College Club.
 The College Club business revenue also provides monies for scholarships and our women’s advocacy interests.
-See our web site listed below.

 Click below to see our St. Paul College Club website.